FEniCS/dolfinx/demo/pde/periodic/python/documentation.rst

+..
+Documentation for the Periodic Poisson demo from DOLFIN.

+.. _demo_pde_periodic_python_documentation:

 Poisson equation with periodic boundary conditions
 ==================================================

 This demo is implemented in a single Python file, :download:`demo_periodic.py`, which contains both the variational forms and the solver.

 .. include:: ../common.txt